 As host chapter, the Seattle JACL will present the National Convention Community Achievement Award to Lori Matsukawa at the July 6 Awards Luncheon.
 The award recognizes a member of the Seattle area for exceptional community engagement and achievements for the JACL, the Nikkei community and others.
 Matsukawa was board chair of the Japanese Cultural and Community Center of Washington.
-The popular co-anchor of KING 5 TV evening news has emceed many community-based, nonprofit organizations.
+The popular co-anchor of KING 5 TV evening news has emceed many community events and has served on the boards of many community-based, nonprofit organizations.

-The JACL may also present JACLer of the Biennium, Ruby Schaar Yoshino Playright and Inagaki Chapter of the Biennium awards at the convention.
+The JACL may also present JACLer of the Biennium, Ruby Schaar Yoshino Playright and Inagaki Chapter of the Biennium awards at the convention. ■